-The following tables show the payments that each of our NEOs would have received under various termination scenarios on December 31, 2018.
+The following tables show the payments that each of our NEOs would have received under various termination scenarios on December 31, 2019.
 Termination upon a change in control reflects amounts assuming each NEO's employment was terminated by the Company without "cause" or by the executive for "good reason" within 30 months of the specified time period prior to or following the change in control.
-None of the NEOs were eligible to retire as of December 31, 2018; therefore, the NEOs, do not have any values in the retirement termination columns below.
-The tables below assume a stock price of \$23.46, the closing price of a share of our common stock on December 31, 2018.
+Of the NEOs, only Ms. Keane was eligible to retire as of

+December 31, 2019; therefore, other than Ms. Keane, the NEOs do not have any values in the retirement termination columns below.
+The tables below assume a stock price of \$36.01, the closing price of a share of our common stock on December 31, 2019.